A new approach to string theory: Conclusions and modifications

 Our considerations were based on the statement at the end of Section 2; we assumed that $G={\mathcal A}^n$, the Lie subalgebra $\textgoth {k}$ is a Lie stabilizer of $G$ at the point of ${\mathcal P}({\rm g},n)$ and the Lie subalgebra $\textgoth{h}$ is the Lie algebra of $(S^1)^n.$ One can take other subalgebras $\textgoth{k},\textgoth{h}.$; in particular, one can take one or both of these subalgebras as Lie stabilizers of $G$ at the points of ${\cal P}({\rm g},n,p,m).$( For example, in the situation described at the end of Section 4 we can take $\textgoth{k}=\textgoth{k}_M$ and $\bra\rho|=\bra\tau(\kappa)|$.)

 One can hope to get closed forms with integrals related to interesting physical quantities (for example, to inclusive cross-sections or to mass renormalization \cite{SEN}).

+\ {One more way to get new quantities is based on the remarks at the end of the Appendix where it is shown that one can construct an analog of operator formalism in terms of $L$-functionals.}

 Other modifications allow us to consider scattering in superstring and heterotic string.
 They are based on the consideration of superconformal manifolds and supersymmetric analog of the semigroup $ \mathcal{A}.$ Notice that in the present paper, we tacitly assumed that we consider left-right symmetric conformal field theories; of course, considering heterotic string and other theories with independent left and right sectors we se should drop this assumption.
-(In these cases it is useful to apply the ideas of \cite{OO}, \cite {KSCH}.)
-More details will be given in the follow-up paper \cite {SUP}.
+(In these cases it is useful to apply the ideas of \cite {KSCH}.)
+More details will be given in the follow-up paper \ {entitled '' A new approach to superstring".}

-{\bf Acknowledgements} I am deeply indebted to M. Movshev and A. Rosly for very useful discussions.
+Let us start with some general remarks about quantization of symplectic vector spaces.
+In appropriate coordinates we can write the symplectic form on such a space either as $\omega=\sum dp_kdq^k$ (real Darboux coordinates $p_k, q^k$) or as $\omega=\sum da^*_k da_k$ ( complex Darboux coordinates $a^*_k,a_k$).
+(Notice, that our considerations can be applied also in the case when the number of indices is infinite or, more generally, in the case when $k$ takes values in some measure space; in the latter case one should replace sums by integrals.)
+In real Darboux coordinates we can represent a quantum state as a vector (or, more precisely, as a ray) in the Hilbert space of square integrable functions of $ q_k$ (coordinate representation) or of $p_k$ (momentum representation); these representations are related by Fourier transform.
+In complex Darboux representation we represent a state as a vector in Fock space $\cal F$ (in a representation of canonical commutation relations

+where there exists a cyclic vector $\theta$ obeying $\hat a_k\theta=0$).
+Notice that the choice of Darboux coordinates is not unique; different Darboux coordinates are related by linear canonical transformations: in real case, in complex case.
+(Recall that by definition canonical transformations preserve Poisson brackets in classical mechanics and commutation relations after quantization.)